PSY - School Psychology Program - Educational Specialist

 PSY 725 Cr.3

 This course is designed to increase competencies in understanding and applying educational research and provide skills to successfully participate in school wide evaluation and improvement efforts.
-Prerequisite: MTH 145 or equivalent.
+Prerequisite: STAT 145 or equivalent.
 Offered Summer.

 PSY 756 Cr.3